msalemor/genai-eval-engine/README.md

 # GenAI Evaluation Engine

-An a dynamic model evaluation engine that compares baseline text against generated text.
+An a dynamic GenAI evaluation engine that compares baseline text against generated text for multiple criteria.
+The system prompt, criteria, and evaluation prompts are customizble to suite any criteria evaluation.

 ## Evalulation JSON data